OsomePteLtd/principles/src/frontend.md

 ## TanStack Query

-1. Prefer use important defaults
+1. Prefer use important defaults.
+Read more about defaults [here](https://tanstack.com/query/v4/docs/react/guides/important-defaults) and [here](https://www.notion.so/osome/Differences-and-Features-of-cacheTime-and-staleTime-parameters-f1f622beb2144b05a4e532e0324334dd)

    > Why?
 It prevents some cache issues are usually difficult to troubleshoot and resolve.
 In addition, some settings provide a good user experience (for example, `refetchOnWindowFocus`)